channel-io/bezier-react/.changeset/giant-donkeys-bake.md

 BREAKING CHANGES

+- No longer render div elements outside of the trigger(children) component.
 - The legacy tooltip is now exported with the name `LegacyTooltip`.
 - The `keepInContainer` property defaults from false to true.